McGrath Family Amphitheater

 Opened in 1993 after 11 years of planning, fundraising, and construction, Tropical Discovery immerses visitors in a world of balmy jungles and coral reefs.
 An impressive project, the exhibit marked the completion of the Denver Zoo’s 1959 master plan.
 Guests will be thrilled by the colorful, exotic creatures, including fish, amphibians, invertebrates, and reptiles that live in Tropical Discovery.

 Men’s, Women’s and Family restrooms

 Northern Shores brings the wonders of aquatic life to Denver.
-Home to popular daily California sea lion demonstrations, this exhibit showcases the power of the polar bear, the slick swimming skills of the seal and sea lion and charismatic nature of the river otter.
-Underwater viewing at both the polar bear and sea lion exhibit fascinate children and adults alike.
+Home to popular daily California sea lion demonstrations, this exhibit showcases their slick swimming skills.
+Underwater viewing is available to fascinate children and adults alike.

 Northern Shores Café and Sweet Treats

 From playful toucans to flocking flamingos, see nearly 200 species of birds.
 Walk through Bird World, an indoor aviary where each room features a naturalistic habitat and aquatic ecosystem, most without barriers so birds can fly freely among zoo visitors.
 Guests can hand-feed colorful lorikeets at Lorikeet Adventure and learn more about Denver Zoo’s avian propagation program while walking through the Nurture Trail.

 Men’s and Women’s Restrooms-inside Bird World